Projects completed by Schaeffler Paravan

-This page gives you an overview of the projects that Paravan Industry has completed.
-The variety demonstrates the flexibility and variability of our adaptive system solutions in the field of the drive-by-wire and steer-by-wire systems or even in the construction of experimental vehicles and prototypes for semi-automated or fully automated driving.
+The large number and wide variety of the projects completed demonstrate the flexibility and variability of our adaptive system solutions for drive-by-wire and steer-by-wire systems, as well as for the construction of experimental vehicles and prototypes for partially or fully automated driving.

-In China, we outfitted four Audi Q7’s with our fail-safe and street legal, drive by wire system by Space Drive.
-The main computer module was neatly installed in the vehicle interior.
-In addition, a back-up battery for the secondary power supply system was also integrated into the vehicle.
+In China, we outfitted four Audi Q7s with our fail-safe and street-legal Space Drive drive by wire system.
+The main computer module (head module) was installed in the vehicle interior, and a back-up battery system for the secondary power supply was also integrated.

-For a leading car manufacturer, we participated in the realization of a self-driving show car for the international automobile exhibition 2018 in Frankfurt.
-The study was equipped with our digital and fail-safe Space Drive technology.
-In addition, the Paravan drive-by-wire system has been extended with a remote function.
-The concept car demonstrates how autonomous driving could make car sharing even more convenient, easier and more economical in the future.
-The vision of urban mobility in the future - it is the most radical car sharing concept car of all: fully autonomous, maximum communicative, friendly, fully customizable and, of course, electric.
+We participated in a project for a leading car manufacturer that led to the creation of a self-driving show car that was presented at the Frankfurt International Motor Show (IAA) in 2017.
+This vehicle study was equipped with our digital and fail-safe Space Drive technology, whereby the Schaeffler Paravan drive-by-wire system was also expanded to include a remote operation feature.
+The concept car demonstrates how autonomous driving could make car sharing even easier and more convenient and economical in the future.
+This vision of urban mobility in the future is the most radical car-sharing concept car of all: It’s completely autonomous and offers maximum communication.
+It’s also friendly, fully customizable and, of course, electric.

-In this Jeep Grand Cherokee, we have implemented the latest autonomous driving technology.
-In the future, the experimental vehicle will be used to display a wide variety of driving and driving scenarios right through to autonomous driving in level 5.
-For this purpose, we have integrated our digital steer-by-wire and drive-by-wire system Space Drive in the vehicle.
-We also installed the sensors in the vehicle and coupled them with our system via specially programmed interfaces.
+We incorporated the latest autonomous driving technology into a Jeep Grand Cherokee.
+In the future, the experimental vehicle will be used to display a wide range of steering and driving scenarios up to and including Level 5 autonomous driving.
+For this purpose, we integrated our digital Space Drive steer-by-wire and drive-by-wire system into the vehicle.
+We also installed sensors and linked them to our system via specially programmed interfaces.

 Is it really possible to drive a Corvette ZR06 simply by moving one’s head?
-Sam Schmidt, a former Indy-car driver who became a paraplegic when he had a severe accident during a race, says yes you can.
-Ultramodern technology from the USA and Germany makes it possible.
-In a cooperative project by the US electronics experts at Arrow Industries and the Swabian drive-by-wire specialists at Paravan, a Corvette ZR06 is converted and reconstructed so that Sam Schmidt can control the 650-HP racing car safely around a racetrack by means of minute head movements.
+Sam Schmidt, a former IndyCar driver who became a paraplegic after a severe accident during a race, says it is – and ultramodern technology from the U.S. and Germany makes it possible.
+In a cooperative project conducted by Schaeffler Paravan and U.S. electronics experts at Arrow Electronics, a Corvette ZR06 was modified and reconstructed in a manner that enables Sam Schmidt to drive the 650-hp racing car safely around a racetrack by means of minute head movements.

 Project: Showcar OEM 2016 with Space Drive

-Autonomous driving project of an international automotive supplier
+Autonomous driving project by an international automotive supplier

-This unique project involved installing the sensors of an international automotive supplier in an experimental vehicle for autonomous and semi-autonomous driving.
-An additional processing unit for processing the extensive amount of data entailed was installed in the rear of the vehicle and then linked to the drive-by-wire system Space Drive II from Paravan.
-In autonomous driving mode, the ASIL D-certified system takes over control of the primary functions – acceleration, braking and steering – in a fail-safe way.
+This project involved integrating sensors from an international automotive supplier into an experimental vehicle for autonomous and partially autonomous driving.
+An additional processing unit for processing the extensive amount of data entailed was installed in the rear of the vehicle and then linked to the Space Drive drive-by-wire system from Paravan.
+In the autonomous driving mode, the Space Drive technology, which meets the most demanding requirements in accordance with the ISO 26262 ASIL D safety standards, ensures fail-safe control of the primary functions of acceleration, braking, and steering.

-The Swiss automotive visionary, Frank M. Rinderknecht shows the way things are heading for automated driving in his latest study, "XChange".
-The electric vehicle with Space Drive technology is fascinating as one drives totally relaxed whilst the car negotiates the road safely and independently.
-Steer yourself – no problem.
-The digital steering wheel can be operated from the driver's seat or from the passenger seat.
-A hand movement is all it takes to change the position.
+In his latest study, “XChange,” the Swiss automotive visionary Frank M. Rinderknecht shows the way things are heading in the field of automated driving.
+The electric vehicle equipped with fail-safe Space Drive drive-by-wire technology is fascinating, as drivers can relax completely while the car negotiates the road safely and independently.
+Drivers can also choose to steer themselves with a digital steering wheel that can be operated from the driver's seat or passenger seat.
+A hand gesture is all it takes to change the position

-We developed this eye-catcher on the roads with Prof Spiegelberg from the Munich Institute of Science & Technology.
+We developed this eye-catcher with Prof. Spiegelberg from the Technical University of Munich.
 At the time, it was the first road-approved drive-by-wire vehicle.
-You would be wasting your time trying to find the steering wheel and pedal in this roadster.
-All the main functions (acceleration, braking, steering) are controlled via an integrated digital joystick.
-This model even supports independent driving thanks to radio remote control.
+You would be wasting your time trying to find the steering wheel and pedals in this roadster.
+All the main functions (acceleration, braking, steering) are controlled via an integrated digital joystick, and the model can also be remotely controlled via Radio.

 Digital E-Flitzer: Rinspeed UC1

-Space Drive technology is facilitating entirely new concepts for driving compartments and interiors.
-One of the most innovative examples is the “Rinspeed UC 1” electric car from the Swiss car manufacturer, Rinderknecht.
-The urban runaround, which is only 2.5 m long, is digitally steered, accelerated, and braked using a joystick; it has a 120 km range.
+Space Drive technology is enabling the development of entirely new concepts for vehicle interiors.
+One of the most innovative examples of this is the “Rinspeed UC 1” electric car from the Swiss car manufacturer Rinderknecht.
+This city car, which is only 2.5 meters long, has a range of 120 km.
+It has no steering wheel or pedals but is instead digitally steered, accelerated, and braked using a joystick.

-Remote control in hazardous areas: Holder special vehicle
+Remote control in dangerous areas: Holder special vehicle

-The municipal mower is one of many special vehicles fitted with digital Space Drive technology that is in daily use.
-In future, the driver will steer and operate the vehicle from a safe distance via remote control In hazardous zones, e.g. on banks and slopes.
-The same system, using a different configuration, is also in use in piste groomers.
+The municipal mower is one of numerous special vehicles that are equipped with digital Space Drive technology and used every day.
+In the future, drivers will steer and operate such vehicles from a safe distance via remote control in dangerous areas – for example on embankments and slopes.
+The same system is also used in a different configuration in ski slope grooming vehicles.